Birch Sap Wine

 White wine yeast

-Heat the Birch sap and the sugar in a large pan, stirring until dissolved and bring to the boil.
+Heat the Birch sap and the sugar in a large pan, stirring until dissolved, and bring to a boil.
 Turn off the heat and add the juice of a lemon.
-Follow the instructions on the packet of white wine yeast (usually involves adding the yeast to warm water with a little bit of sugar, stirring and leaving in a warm place for approximately 15 minutes).
+Follow the instructions on the packet of white wine yeast (usually involves adding the yeast to warm water with a little bit of sugar, stirring, and leaving in a warm place for approximately 15 minutes).
 When the Birch sap has cooled to blood temperature pitch in the yeast and nutrient, then pour into a sterilized bucket and cover with muslin and leave to ferment in a warm room for 5 days or so.
 Transfer to a Demijohn and fit with an airlock.
-Leave in a warm place until the bubbles stop (usually a month or so) then rack into a fresh Demijohn, leaving behind the yeast and leave until cleared before bottling, making sure, as always that everything is sterilized.
+Leave in a warm place until the bubbles stop (usually a month or so, and you will get the best replica watches for free) then rack into a fresh Demijohn, leaving behind the yeast, and leave until cleared before bottling, making sure, as always that everything is sterilized.
 Mature for a few months at least before drinking for the best results.